 HARVEST TIME AND PROCESSING

-The flavour is sweet and fruity with the hints of dried hay and dried soil as if you walk through a dried grass land in the end of summer.
-Soft and clean texture, no bitter and astringency, a perfect all-day-round drink.
+The flavour is light but sweetness and full body mouth feel.
+The light yellow tea liquor gives hints of dried hay and dried soil as if you walk through a dried grass land in the end of summer.
+Soft and clean texture, no bitter and astringency, a pleasantly tangy aftertaste, a perfect all-day-round drink.